The Devil Wears Prada (film): Filming

-Principal photography took place over 57 days in New York and Paris between October and December 2005.
+Principal photography took place over 57 days in New York and Paris in late 2005.
 The film's budget was initially $35 million and was to only include filming in New York.
 The limited budget caused problems with some locations—the crew could not get permission to shoot at the Museum of Modern Art or Bryant Park, which they also attribute to fear of Wintour.
 The co-op boards at many apartment buildings also refused to let the production use them for Miranda's, which Frankel also believes was because of Wintour's influence.

 Ballhaus, at Finerman and Frankel's suggestion, composed as many shots as possible, whether interiors or exteriors, to at least partially take in busy New York street scenes in the background, to convey the excitement of working in a glamorous industry in New York.
 He also used a handheld camera during some of the busier meeting scenes in Miranda's office, to better convey the flow of action, and slow motion for Andrea's entrance into the office following her makeover.
 A few process shots were necessary, mainly to put exterior views behind windows on sets and in the Mercedes where Miranda and Andy are having their climactic conversation.

 Fox originally refused permission to let Frankel shoot some scenes from the third act in Paris, where it is set, due to the low budget.
 After six "nightmarish" weeks of shooting, he had an editor cut a "sizzle reel" of highlights.
 That convinced the studio to increase the budget to allow for limited shooting overseas.
 Streep did not go as Fox believed it would be too expensive; green screen shots and her body double were used instead.

 Acting

 Several weeks after all the major parts had been cast, the actors gathered in New York for a table read.
 Hathaway was nervous and goofy, she recalls, since she still had not developed her idea of the part; she described her performance at that point as "[nothing] particularly impressive".
 Blunt, by contrast, found Streep's laugh relaxed her enough to keep her focused on playing a nervous, distracted Emily.
 The highlight of the session was Streep's first line as Miranda.
 Instead of the "strident, bossy, barking voice" everyone expected, Hathaway says, Streep silenced the room by speaking in a near whisper.
 "It was so unexpected and brilliant."
 At the reading Streep also changed Miranda's last line to "everybody wants to be us" from the original "me".

+Devil was the only film of Streep's where she took a Method approach, staying in character between takes.
+She also purposely kept to herself and did not socialize with the rest of the cast and crew when shooting was done.
+In her trailer, "I could hear them all rocking and laughing.
+I was so depressed!
+I said, 'Well, it's the price you pay for being boss!'"
+As a result, she has not taken the Method approach again.